movielibrarian/.github.io/index.md

 ## Interpretation and Conclusion

 Transition from academia to the screen.
 This beast has manifested.
+Male gaze has been rooted in cinema, grown in academia, and invaded modern films again.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalanicraig/H301Spr2022IUB.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ## Citations

 insert here

+### About the Author

+Abby Welch is a Media and Cinema Arts Major with a concentration in Screenwriting.
+She has completed her minor in Spanish and is pursuing a minor in History.
+She will attend Indiana University for a fifth year in the ALA accredited 4+1 Masters in Library Sciences Program.
+This summer she will study in Los Angeles with the Media School's Semester in LA program.

 theme: jekyll-theme-minimal